preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 Signed copy
 ***************
-Use this option to create a signed copy of a document, that will be shown together with the document.
+In Omnia 6.12, you can use this option to create a signed copy of a document, that will be shown together with the document.

 Use the following steps: